FelipeMarra/babel-bardo/README.md

 You can set up the [MusicGen](https://github.com/facebookresearch/audiocraft/blob/main/docs/MUSICGEN.md) system configurations in the [consts.py](https://github.com/FelipeMarra/babel-bardo/blob/main/src/babel_bardo/constants.py) file.

-To obtain the paper results we used Ollama 3.1, with 70B parameters, and MuscGen large, with 3.3B parameters.
+To obtain the paper results we used [Llama 3.1, with 70B parameters](https://ollama.com/library/llama3.1:70b), and MuscGen large, with 3.3B parameters.

 > One can use MusicGen's small model to test the system locally if your Ollama API is on a server elsewhere.
-It runs on a GTX 1050 with 4G of VRAM.
+It runs on a GTX 1050 with 4GB of VRAM.
 To do so, set `MODEL = 'facebook/musicgen-small'` in the consts file.

 ## Creating and running experiments
 The [experiments folder](https://github.com/FelipeMarra/babel-bardo/tree/main/experiments) contains the experiments for the RPGs Call of the Wild (COTW) and O Segredo Na Ilha (OSNI), featured in the demo.